Surge of federal agents leaves many questions unanswered

 Q: IS THIS PART OF AN EXISTING PROGRAM?

 A: Yes.
-The Trump administration announced July 8 that it was sending more than 200 agents to Kansas City, Missouri, for the same reason under a program it dubbed Operation Legend, named after 4-year-old LeGend Taliferro, who was fatally shot while sleeping in a Kansas City apartment last month.
+The Trump administration announced July 8 that it was sending more than 200 agents to Kansas City, Missouri, under Operation Legend, which was named after 4-year-old LeGend Taliferro, who was fatally shot while sleeping in a Kansas City apartment last month.

 The agents in Kansas City were to investigate homicides, shootings and violent crime in cooperation with local law enforcement agencies, officials said.